l0k3ndr/tull/README.md

             '----------------'  '----------------'  '----------------'  '----------------'
 ```

 `tull` is a command line utility which with help of a background server, organizes your log storage and sharing workflow.
+Whatever you pipe into it, will get a unique UUID and the data gets stored locally - accessible via a flask server with simple endpoints.
+You can use ngrok or localtunnel then to share it outside LAN as well.

 ### Installion